-Company registration is a significant step towards the launching of a business, to say the very least.
-Understanding the legal requirements and information needed for the registration of your Sdn Bhd in advance not only saves you the considerable hassle many associate with filling out the incorporation form; it also allows you to fully channel your focus into making those major decisions that truly matter to your company e.g. doing market research, drawing up business plans, obtaining funding, etc..
-As such, we’ve compiled a list of details that should be figured out prior to submitting the incorporation form to help you in the process of successfully registering your Sdn Bhd in Malaysia.
+Company incorporation is a significant step towards the launching of a business.
+Understanding the legal requirements and information needed for the incorporation of your Sdn Bhd in advance not only saves you the considerable hassle many associates with filling out the incorporation form; it also allows you to fully channel your focus into making those major decisions that truly matter to your company.
+Here’s a list of details that should be figured out prior to submitting the incorporation form to help you in the process of successfully incorporating your Sdn Bhd in Malaysia.

 It is important to clarify the type of business your Sdn Bhd will be undertaking.
 All businesses in Malaysia are classified using the MSIC code.
 If you are unsure of which category your company falls into, it’s best to consult a company secretary on this matter by providing a detailed description of your business purposes.

 Business address and registered address